igor-baiborodine/campsite-booking-go/docs/README.md

 Generating report in profile001.png
 (pprof)
 ```
-3. See https://git.io/JfYMW on how to read the graph.
+3. See https://git.io/JfYMW on how to read the graph:
    ![pprof GetCampsites data](/docs/pprof-get-campsites-data.png)

 ### ghz